martin68/apt-smart/README.rst

              made before any changes are applied, so I don't see how this can result in irreversible corruption.

-My intention is to develop an automated test suite but at the moment I'm still a bit fuzzy on how to create representative tests for the error handling code paths (also, writing a decent test suite will require a significant chunk of time :-).
+I'm working on an automated test suite but at the moment I'm still a bit fuzzy on how to create representative tests for the error handling code paths (also, writing a decent test suite requires a significant chunk of time :-).

 Installation
 ------------